iloire/asp.net-mvc-example-invoicing-app/README.md

  * The solution has been created with **Visual Studio 2010 Express**, but you can open it with other versions of VS 2010.
  * Unit tests have been written with [NUnit](http://www.nunit.org/).
 [Moq](http://code.google.com/p/moq/) has been used for object mocking.

-## Demo
+## Online Demo

 [Check the online demo here](http://www.vitaminasdev.com/invoicing)

 ## How to best use this code:

- * This application is meant to show **how to create an ASP.NET MVC application from scratch.**
- * This application show how to use some of the cool features of ASP.NET MVC3 like:
+ * This application shows **how to create an ASP.NET MVC application from scratch.** and how to use some of the cool features of ASP.NET MVC3 like:
    * **Code First**
    * **Entity Framework** and **LINQ**
    * **Razor** view engine